Next-Generation Retirement Plans Will Deliver Customized Retirement Income Solutions

 Our research shows a strong belief among plan sponsors that there is a need to offer retirement income solutions through a technology-enabled customized solution for pre-retirees and retirees.
-Coming this spring, we’ll dive deeper into our retirement-income findings and discuss how DC plan sponsors can take steps to help facilitate and increase employee understanding of retirement readiness.
+We dive deeper into our retirement-income findings and discuss how DC plan sponsors can take steps to help facilitate and increase employee understanding of retirement readiness.

 PGIM does not establish or operate pension plans.